-As of June 2020, the Colorado All Payer Claims Database (CO APCD) contained nearly 920 million claims for approximately 65 percent of insured individuals in Colorado with medical coverage, reflecting over 3.4 million lives.
-When those with dental and pharmacy coverage are added, the CO APCD spans over 5 million unique lives with information from over 40 commercial health insurance plans, including Medicare Advantage and voluntarily submitted Employee Retirement Income Security Act (ERISA) and mandated non-ERISA self-insured employer plans, Medicaid, and Medicare Fee-for-Service (FFS) claims.
+As of June 2022, the Colorado All Payer Claims Database (CO APCD) contained over 870 million claims spanning 2013 through 2021.
+These claims were submitted by commercial health insurance plans, including Medicare Advantage, voluntarily submitted Employee Retirement Income Security Act (ERISA) and mandated non-ERISA self-insured employer plans, Medicaid, and Medicare Fee-for-Service (FFS).
 The CO APCD does not contain claims for people covered by Federal health insurance programs such as the Veterans Administration, TRICARE federal employees, or Indian Health Services, and does not include information for uninsured Coloradans.

-This is the final installment of a series focusing on CO APCD data submitted by payer line of business – commercial health plans, Medicaid, and Medicare.
+This is the final installment of a series focusing on CO APCD data submitted by payer line of business – commercial health plans, Medicaid, and Medicare Advantage and Medicare FFS.
 The data in each line of business has different nuances that are helpful to be aware of when using the CO APCD.

 Medicare Advantage vs. Medicare Fee-For-Service

 When we talk about Medicare claims, it’s important to specify which type we are talking about.
 There are two types of Medicare coverage: Medicare Fee-For-Service (FFS), or traditional Medicare, and Medicare Advantage which can be purchased and is administered through commercial health plans.
-CIVHC is one of the few organizations that collects and is able to release data on both types.
+CIVHC is one of the few organizations that collects both Medicare FFS and Medicare Advantage claims and is able to release data on both types.

 The difference comes in which services each plan covers.
-There are four central parts to Medicare plans:
+There are four central parts, or coverage types, for Medicare plans:

-Under Medicare FFS, which is administered by the Centers for Medicare and Medicaid Services (CMS), parts A and B will be covered and you have the option to join a separate program to receive part D coverage.
+Under Medicare FFS, which is administered by the Centers for Medicare & Medicaid Services (CMS), parts A and B are included and you have the option to join a separate program to receive part D coverage.
 There are also options to purchase supplemental Medicare FFS to cover portions care outside of regular FFS coverage.
 Medicare Advantage is considered a “bundled” plan, which includes parts A, B, and D and sometimes includes additional benefits such as vision, hearing, and dental coverage.
 Some of the common types of Medicare Advantage plans are Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), and Private Fee-For-Service (PFFS).